phschlaug/bartender_calculator/README.md

 appium driver install uiautomator2
 ```

+Please be aware that the test might only run on an english UI.

 #### Good to Know

 With the help of the Appium Inspector it is possible to check the UI to do so first start the Appium server then start afterward start the Appium Inspector and check the configuration.